yuekaizhang/dynamo/docs/guides/dynamo_run.md

 The `model_path` can be:
-- A HuggingFace repo ID.
+- A HuggingFace repo ID, optionally prefixed with `hf://`.
 It will be downloaded and cached locally.
 - The path to a checkout of a HuggingFace repo - any folder containing safetensor files as well as `config.json`, `tokenizer.json` and `tokenizer_config.json`.
 - The path to a GGUF file, if your engine supports that.